Wildlife and the Law

-Although they are extremely important, and often beautiful, living organisms, plants are often overlooked when considering endangered species - animals usually attract more media attention.
+Although they are extremely important living organisms, plants are often overlooked when considering endangered species, as animals usually attract more media attention.
 However, many thousands of species of plants need our help to prevent them from becoming extinct.
-Many commercial plants are grown in plantations or nurseries, but a large amount are still taken from the wild.
-Examples are the tropical hardwood trees, orchids, snowdrop bulbs, cacti and carnivorous plants, such as Venus flytraps.
-All these plants are removed from the wild either by the timber trade or for use as house and garden plants.
+Many commercial plants are grown in plantations or nurseries, but large numbers are still taken from the wild.
+Examples are the tropical hardwood trees (such as Rosewood and Mahogany), orchids, cacti and carnivorous plants, such as Venus flytraps.
+All these plants are removed from the wild either by the timber trade to use as furniture or for people to have as house and garden plants.

 Information sourced from:

 World Wildlife Fund (2021), Illegal Wildlife Trade [online], Available from: https://www.worldwildlife.org/threats/illegal-wildlife-trade [accessed 23/1/21].

 Traffic (2021), Illegal Wildlife Trade [online], Available from: https://www.traffic.org/about-us/illegal-wildlife-trade [accessed 23/1/21].

 World Wildlife Fund (2015), Tiger [online], Available from: http://www.worldwildlife.org/species/tiger

 National Geographic (2021) Pangolins [online], Available from: https://www.nationalgeographic.com/animals/mammals/group/pangolins/ [accessed 23/1/21].

 BBC, (2019) Pangolins: Rare insight into world's most trafficked mammal, by Helen Briggs, [online], Available from: https://www.bbc.co.uk/news/science-environment-47200816 [accessed 23/1/21].